t-regx/t-regx.github.io/docs/prepared-patterns-in-details.md

 - `["(My|Our) (dog|cat) names are ", ' and ', '!']`
 - Pattern is then imploded
 - `"(My|Our) (dog|cat) names are and !"`
-- [Automatic Delimiters](delimiters.mdx) are used to chose the delimiter
+- [Automatic Delimiters](delimiters.mdx) are used to choose the delimiter:
-- The pattern is being checked:
-  - whether it's already delimiter, and if it is:
-    - what delimiter is used exactly
-    - whether it's used with flags
-  - and if it's not, a suitable delimiter is chosen automatically
+  - for standard pattern, a suitable delimiter is chosen automatically
+  - for `pcre()`, this step is ignored
 - In this case, `/` is chosen
 - Values supposed to be treated as string literals are quoted using the delimiter
 - ```